 This is how far behind the world is on controlling planet-warming pollution

-The hottest year on record is coming to a close, emissions of planet-warming gasses are still rising globally and the most ambitious climate goal set by world leaders is all but impossible to meet, according to a new analysis by the United Nations.
+The hottest year on record is coming to a close, emissions of planet-warming gases are still rising globally, and the most ambitious climate goal set by world leaders is all but impossible to meet, according to a new analysis by the United Nations.

 The annual report from the U.N.
-Environment Program lays out how far behind the world is on controlling planet-warming pollution, most of which comes from burning oil, gas and coal.
+Environment Programme lays out how far behind the world is on controlling planet-warming pollution, most of which comes from burning oil, gas and coal.

 Between 2021 and 2022, global greenhouse gas emissions grew about 1%, the analysis finds.
 Emissions need to fall as quickly as possible to avoid catastrophic climate impacts such as runaway sea level rise, unsurvivable heat in some areas and mass extinction of plants and animals, scientists warn.